 Rewilding Youth

 Immersive wild experiences for young people in local woodlands.
-Activities include fire-lighting; den-building; foraging; wild cooking; natural art projects and much more...
+Activities include fire craft skills; earth-building; den-building; foraging; wild cooking; natural art projects and much more...

-Supported by our experienced guides, we run therapeutic outdoor programmes where young people connect and engage with themselves using nature and outdoor activities as a therapeutic healer. .
+Supported by our experienced team, we run therapeutic outdoor programmes where young people connect and engage with themselves using nature and outdoor activities as a therapeutic healer.

 Environmental Action